lipebc/Week3Class/README.md

-Changes that I made
+ ## Changes that I made
-Here line 2
+ ## ok So know this supposed to be on line 2

+Sabe3